Shane Warne: Early international career (1992–1995)

+West Indies tour, Cricket World Cup and injury (1995–1999)

+Later in 1995, Warne toured the West Indies, taking 15 wickets in four Tests as Australia defeated the West Indies in a Test series for the first time in almost 20 years.
+Without Damien Fleming and Craig McDermott, Warne partnered with an inexperienced Glenn McGrath, Paul Reiffel and Brendon Julian.
+In a series dominated by the ball, the Windies did not pass 300 runs in any innings.

-In the southern-hemisphere summer of 1995–96, Australia played a home series against Pakistan and Sri Lanka.
+In the Australian summer of 1995–96, Australia played home series against Pakistan and Sri Lanka.
 Warne took 11 wickets in the first Test against Pakistan but broke his toe in the second.
 Selectors included him in the squad for the third Test days later to give him the chance to prove his fitness.
 Warne took four wickets in Pakistan's first innings and another four in their second, and was named the player of the series.
+Warne took 12 wickets against Sri Lanka across the three Tests.
+Australia won both series.

 Warne was a key member of Australia's squad for the 1996 Cricket World Cup, which was held in India, Pakistan and Sri Lanka.
-Warne took 12 wickets, including a man-of-the-match 4/36 in the semi-final against the West Indies, and Australia qualified for the final.
+Warne took 12 wickets, including a man of the match 4/36 in the semi-final against the West Indies, and Australia qualified for the final.
 Before the final against Sri Lanka, Australian captain Mark Taylor publicly said Warne was not "vital" to his team and that Warne alone could not win the World Cup.
-Warne conceded 58 runs for no wickets in the final; Australia lost the match to first-time champions Sri Lanka.
+Warne conceded 58 runs for no wickets in the final as Australia lost the match to first-time champions Sri Lanka.

-The West Indies toured Australia for a five-Test series in the southern-hemisphere summer of 1996–97.
-Warne took 22 wickets in the series, and a further 11 in Australia's three-Test tour of South Africa in early 1997.
+The West Indies toured Australia for a five-Test series in the southern summer of 1996–97, which Australia won 3–2.
+Warne took 22 wickets in the series.
+In the One Day series, Warne collected his only ODI five-for, against the West Indies at the Sydney Cricket Ground, cleaning up the middle-order and tail to finish with 5/33.

+Warne took 11 wickets in Australia's three Test tour of South Africa in early 1997 as Australia won 2–1.
 In the northern summer of 1997, Warne returned to England with the Australian team to play for the Ashes.
-After struggling for form early in the tour, Warne took 24 wickets at an average of 24.04 and Australia won the six-Test series 3–2.
+After struggling for form early in the tour, he turned in his best results for the series in the Third Test at Old Trafford where he would bag nine wickets.
+In the Fifth Test at Trent Bridge, Warne claimed seven wickets as Australia clinched the Ashes.
+Warne took 24 wickets through the series at an average of 24.04 and finished second to paceman Glenn McGrath in the wicket-taking.
+Australia won the six Test series 3–2.